thelabcat/rumble-api-wrapper-py/README.md

 # Cocorum: Rumble Live Stream API Python Wrapper
-A Python wrapper for the Rumble Livestream API v1.0 (beta), with some quality of live additions, such as:
+A Python wrapper for the Rumble Live Stream API v1.0 (beta), with some quality of live additions, such as:
 - Automatic refresh when past the refresh_rate delay when querying any non_static property.
 - All timespamps are parsed to seconds since Epoch, UTC timezone.
 - Chat has new_messages and new_rants properties that return only messages and rants since the last time they were read.